Relevancy Ranked Query Completion Services

-Search Technologies provides services and where appropriate, a search engine independent technology to implement query completion best practices.
-Both our products and services can be used with any of the leading search engines, including open source options such as Solr and Elasticsearch.
+Search Technologies provides services and where appropriate, a search engine independent technology components to implement query completion best practices.
+Our technologies and services can be used with any of the leading search engines, including open source options such as Solr and Elasticsearch.

 Query completion, or "type ahead” functionality, takes a few initial characters entered by the user and returns matching terms or phrases to auto-complete the search clue.